har-in-air/ESP8266_BLUETOOTH_AUDIO_VARIO/README.md

 Put the vario into Wifi configuration mode,  access the url `http://esp8266.local/update` or `http://192.168.4.1/update`.

 Upload the new firmware binary `.bin` file.
 Switch the vario off and on again.
 Select WiFi configuration mode again.
-If the firmware revision string has been updated in the new firmware binary, you can confirm the updated value in the home page url `http://192.168.4.1`.
+If the firmware revision string has been updated in the new firmware binary, you can confirm the updated value in the home page url `http://esp8266.local` or `http://192.168.4.1`.

 <img src="docs/firmware_update.png">